EmasXP/varmkorv/README.md

 Every callable property of a controller that does not start with a `_` (underscore) are treated as an action (or view, or whatever you want to call it).

-Every property that inhertits `Controller` that does not start with a `_` is treated as a sub-controller.
-A sub-controller _also_ is treated as an action (or view, and so on) if it's callable.
+Every property that inherits `Controller` that does not start with a `_` is treated as a sub-controller.
+A sub-controller is _also_ treated as an action (or view, and so on) if it's callable.

 ## URL parameters